8 Traits of Cold-Hearted People: Turning Pain into Wisdom

 Attitudes Associated with Being Cold-Hearted

 Cold-hearted persons have a self-centered mindset.
 Their view of emotions as weaknesses has its roots in evolutionary psychology, where detachment helps resist difficult conditions.
-They ignore others’ opinions because of their superiority.
+They ignore others’ opinions because of their Superiority.

 Thoughts and Struggles Associated with Being Cold-Hearted